dotnet/roslyn/docs/features/refout.md

 - `/refout`
 - `/refonly`

 The `/refout` parameter specifies a file path where the ref assembly should be output.
 This translates to `metadataPeStream` in the `Emit` API (see details below).
+The filename for the ref assembly should generally match that of the primary assembly, but it can be in a different folder.

 The `/refonly` parameter is a flag that indicates that a ref assembly should be output instead of an implementation assembly.
 The `/refonly` parameter is not allowed together with the `/refout` parameter, as it doesn't make sense to have both the primary and secondary outputs be ref assemblies.
 Also, the `/refonly` parameter silently disables outputting PDBs, as ref assemblies cannot be executed.
 The `/refonly` parameter translates to `EmitMetadataOnly` being `true`, and `IncludePrivateMembers` being `false` in the `Emit` API (see details below).
+Neither `/refonly` nor `/refout` are permitted with `/target:module` or `/addmodule` options.

 When the compiler produces documentation, the contents produced will match the APIs that go into the primary output.
 In other words, the documentation will be filtered down when using the `/refonly` parameter.